core-wg/comi/draft-ietf-core-comi.md

 # Introduction {#introduction}

-The Constrained Application Protocol (CoAP) {{RFC7252}} is designed for Machine to Machine (M2M) applications such as smart energy, smart city and building control.
+The Constrained Application Protocol (CoAP) {{RFC7252}} is designed for Machine to Machine (M2M) applications such as smart energy, smart city, and building control.
 Constrained devices need to be managed in an automatic fashion to handle the large quantities of devices that are expected in future installations.
 Messages between devices need to be as small and